woodsonbruce/fe-pong/README.md

 # fe-pong

 This is Iron Pong.
+Iron Pong is single-player and does not keep score.

-- pong.rs encodes the game and is compiled to WASM
+- src/bin/pong.rs encodes the game and is compiled to WASM
-- game_server.rs is built using Rocket.rs
+- src/bin/game_server.rs is built using Rocket.rs

 Requirements:

+- git
 - Docker
-- Any modern browser
+- browser

 At the prompt: